 14/ Travelling without travel insurance

 If you can’t afford travel insurance, you can’t afford to travel.
 The end.
 Travel insurance is the single most important thing to have before you leave on your trip.
 ANYTHING can happen when you’re overseas and it is so reassuring for yourself and your families to know you have the coverage should anything go wrong.
 World Nomads are a great travel insurance company and we’ve used them for the last 2 years.
 Even if its basic coverage, it’s something.
+See here for reviews of other travel insurance companies.

 15/ Exchanging currency at the airport